Armaan0309/EKS-2048-Game-AWS/README.md

 Containerizing Applications with Docker
 Writing Kubernetes Deployment YAMLs
-Deploying Applications to EKS
+Deploying Applications to EKS.
-Copy and paste the Kubernetes address in browser!!
+Copy and paste the Kubernetes Load Balancer address in browser!!